kirthan18/OS/HW4/README.md

 We have used conditional variables and mutex to signal and wait for locks and to maintain atomicity in executing the critical sections.

+Part B: xv6 Threads

+In this project, we have added a thread library to the xv6 OS.
+This is done using locks and also using two system calls clone() and join().
+The locks are implemented using the xchg instruction which makes sure the lock acquisition and release happens atomically.
+The clone() system call is similar to the fork() and join() is similar to wait().
+The clone system call creates a new process with same address space as that of its  parent and  with a new user stack.
+When clone returns the execution of new process will begin from thread routine which is set as the next instruction pointer while creating the new process.
+The join system call makes the calling process wait for the thread to complete execution.